jasonbot/weblog/content/weblog/babys-first-rag.md

 ### Use Python

 The code is _in_ Python, but I'm not using any Python-native libraries like [llm](https://pypi.org/project/llm/) or [langchain](https://pypi.org/project/langchain/) to streamline and appropriately take advantage of the innards of exising models.
-The code is /in/ Python, but it could have been in any language considering the Unstructured ASI, vector store, and the llamafile were all callable from other languages as well.
+The code is _in_ Python, but it could have been in any language considering the Unstructured API is just plain old REST, the vector store ist an SQlite plugin, and the llamafile is callable from other languages as well as long as they can open a subprocess (all of them).

 # The Code